 Haley graduated from Towson University in the May 2017 with a Bachelor’s Degree in Environmental Science and Studies with a concentration on Health.
 At Towson, she spent most of her time with the Student Environmental Organization advocating for environmental issues and coordinating local projects around the community.
 This is where she discovered her passion for restoring local communities.
 Haley joined the WSA team in August of 2017 as a Chesapeake Conservation Corps Volunteer.

 In her free time, Haley loves camping trips, live music, cooking and visiting her family.

-Fun Fact: Haley loves cooking and has an affinity for Asian cuisine and mushrooms.
+Fun fact: Haley loves cooking and has an affinity for Asian cuisine and mushroom recipes.

 As the part-time Systems Administrator for WSA, Trish maintains the WSA database and day to day financial processing for the office.

 Her background includes almost 20 years of environmental engineering and project management experience, including creating Watershed Management Plans and working alongside EPA developing the Stormwater Phase II Rule.
 In 2009, while she was a Steward in Class 2, she stepped in to help WSA while Suzanne was on maternity leave.
 After intermittently assisting WSA over the years, Trish joined the staff in 2015.

 Since moving to Maryland in 2008, Trish is enjoying her semi-retirement by spending her time with her family on the Magothy River.